jjamesstarkTestUser/utahCountyP45.github.io/index.md

 We hope that this website provides valuable information about political candidates as well as the ideas and concerns of our community members.
 We plan to achieve this with community sourced profiles on the candidates and a transparent and accessible means to leverage the interactions our precinct delegates are having with candidates.

 ## Candidate profiles
 We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots for our precinct this fall.
-Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits.
+Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits. **This is where we need the most help**

-Find Profiles and Summaries Content Below

 [Federal Elections](/Candidates/federalElections.md)